get-woke/woke/README.md

 This means `woke` will be fast, but might run out of memory, depending on how large the files/lines are.

 We can limit these allocations by bounding the number of files read in parallel.
-To accomplish this, set the environment variable `WORKER_POOL_COUNT` to an integer value of te fixed number of goroutines you would like to spawn for reading files.
+To accomplish this, set the environment variable `WORKER_POOL_COUNT` to an integer value of the fixed number of goroutines you would like to spawn for reading files.

 Read more about go's concurrency patterns [here](https://blog.golang.org/pipelines).